Make-Tarkov-Great-Again/MTGA-Binaries/README.md

 ## License

-Original Just Emu Tarkov core functionality completed by TheMaoci and AppeazeTheCheese.

-As the original license is GNU GENERAL PUBLIC LICENSE v2 the license for this piece of software remains the same.
-All work derived from this work must contain creditation to this repo and the two afromentionted orignal authors.
+>>SOME<< of the original core functionality completed by TheMaoci, AppeazeTheCheese and the SPT-Aki team.
+There may be licenses pertaining to them within this source.